 Kids Need Fitness, Too

 Chaffee recognized that a healthy, active lifestyle starts in childhood.
 For four different presidents, Chaffee served as a member of the President’s Council on Physical Fitness and took her message of sports and fitness to school children around the country.

-Chaffee Worked to Pass New Legislation
+Chaffee Worked To Pass New Legislation

 Suzy Chaffee used her celebrity to make a difference in the lives of future athletes.
 In 1975, she worked with President Ford to pass the Amateur Sports Act Bill, and she took up the cause of Title IX, the legislation that mandated equal opportunity for females participating in school sports.
 In fact, she led the Washington March for Title IX and met with President George Bush and Senator Ted Kennedy, the Senate Health Chairman.
 She was able to convince them both that encouraging women to get involved in athletic actually saved trillions of dollars on healthcare and welfare.

-Chaffee Became Known as Suzy Chapstick
+Chaffee Became Known As Suzy Chapstick

 Ad executive Jim Jordan approached Chaffee about becoming the spokesperson for Chapstick brand lip balm.
 She appeared in a series of print ads and television commercials over the next several years.
 So popular were her commercials that people began referring to her as ‘Suzy Chapstick’.
-Lip balm wasn’t the only products endorsed by Chaffee.
+Lip balm wasn’t the only product endorsed by Chaffee.
 Her Dannon Yogurt commercials helped to introduce Americans to the weird, foreign treat, yogurt.
 Her Ultrabrite toothpaste commercial was named the Best Commercial of the Decade.

 Chaffee is Still Going Strong at 72